enkidevs/curriculum/web/html/html-structure/attributes.md

 ---
 ## Practice

-What are the two attributes of this code?
+What are the two attributes in the following snippet? ???
 ```html
 <p>
   This is a